Basmalakh22/technical-questions-about-backend-/README.md

 |Functionality |Basic rendering of HTML/PHP |Dynamic rendering with advanced syntax|
 |Features| Limited to HTML/PHP| Supports control structures, components, and template inheritance|
 |Usage| Returned via view() helper| Defines the content and structure of the view using Blade syntax|

+---

+## Using migrations and the Eloquent ORM in Laravel instead of over directly dealing with the database using raw SQL

+- Using migrations and the Eloquent ORM in Laravel enhances your development process by providing a structured, consistent, and easier way to manage database interactions and schema changes.
+This leads to more maintainable and less error-prone code, especially in collaborative environments.